jerry800416/webrtc_single_conference_Flask_record/readme.md

-# webrtc single video conference example with Flask server 1.0.0
+# webrtc single conference Flask with record
 <br>
 this is webrtc video/audio conference example,used flask Signaling server and add record video/audio function.<br>
 warining : recording function can record both clinet video and sound,but merge function only merge audio because video is too resource intensive.<br><br>